Where to Find Diverse Children's Books and Why Inclusion Is Important

 The Importance of Having a Place Within the Pages

-The United States is a melting pot of diversity, shaped by immigration since its very inception.
-However, despite this diversity, many cultures and communities remain underrepresented in American culture.
-This is especially true in children’s publishing and children’s books.
 According to the Diversity in Children’s Books 2018 infographic compiled by David Huyck and Sarah Park Dahlen with statistics compiled by the Cooperative Children’s Book Center, 50% of children’s books feature and focus on white characters.
 In comparison, only 5% of books feature Latinx characters, only 10% feature African American characters, only 1% feature Native American characters, and only 7% feature Asian characters.

 This lack of diversity and representation in children’s books matters enormously.
 As children’s author Zetta Elliot writes, “I write predominantly about Black children because I grew up believing I was invisible in the real world, and it hurt just as much to discover that I was also invisible in the realm of the imaginary.”
-The push for greater diversity in children’s books is not about political correctness; it is about meeting the real needs of diverse children for books they can relate to, see themselves in, and feel inspired by.
+The push for greater diversity in children’s books is not about political correctness; it is about meeting the real needs of all children with books they can relate to, see themselves in, and feel inspired by.

 Choosing Racially Diverse Books